Introverted or Shy? Challenge in Business & Job Search

 Put yourself in situations where you will have to interact.

-You can start on social media like Twitter, Facebook, LinkedIn, and commenting on blogs.
+You can start on social media like Twitter, Facebook, and LinkedIn, or comment on blogs.

 At some point, you need to take it out into the real world.

-Start little, invite someone you don’t know well to lunch and to know them better, go to a Chamber or other community organization gathering, or volunteer in the community.
+Startsmall, invite someone you don’t know well to lunch and get to know them better, go to a Chamber or other community organization gathering, or volunteer in the community.
 Increase your visibility, increase your network, and increase the conversation.

 You can be the shy, introverted wallflower, or you can decide that your next job or next business gig is too important to let those feelings overwhelm you.
 What about you?
 Are you naturally gregarious and highly sociable or do you too have a little of that shy, introverted personality trying to take over?